Mobile SEO: A Beginner's Guide

 If your website runs on dynamic serving or separate URL configuration, you would benefit from a separate mobile sitemap.
 This way, Google has an easier mapping out your mobile site structure and what mobile visitors are seeing.

-Note that if you have responsive design implemented, a regular XML sitemap is more than enough to help Google understand your site structure - yet another reason to choose responsive design.
+Note that if you have the responsive design implemented, a regular XML sitemap is more than enough to help Google understand your site structure - yet another reason to choose a responsive design.

 Mobile SEO tips for eCommerce websites